To take the AOBA Oral Exam for primary certification in Anesthesiology, the candidate must:

 - Successfully pass the Written Exam for primary certification in Anesthesiology.

-- Complete year three of residency.
+- Successful completion of year three of residency (CA-2).

 - Submit a completed application, required documentation and application fee prior to the application deadline for the exam.